CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 5: Content Safety & Filtering.md

 ## Task 1: Review content safety capabilities and configuration in AI Foundry

-In this task, you will explore and test the various content safety capabilities available in Azure AI Foundry, including text, image, and multimodal moderation, groundedness detection, prompt shields, and protected material detection.
+In this task, you will explore and test the various content safety capabilities available in Microsoft Foundry, including text, image, and multimodal moderation, groundedness detection, prompt shields, and protected material detection.

 ### Introduction